 Homemade German Chocolate Cake

-This homemade German chocolate cake to a group of 12 friends at a local BBQ spot last week.
+I brought his homemade German chocolate cake to a group of 12 friends at a local BBQ spot last week.
 Let me tell you, it got rave reviews!
 I went home with an empty cake plate.
-Save this terrific recipe for a special occasion.
+Save this terrific German chocolate cake recipe for a special occasion.
 My dad always asked for this cake on his birthday and my mom would run to Randall’s grocery store to purchase one.
 I sure wish I could make this for him!

 Other German chocolate desserts on the blog include this German Chocolate Brownie Pie, German Chocolate Brownies, and German Chocolate Brownie Cupcakes.
 This German Chocolate Cheesecake from Life, Love and Sugar looks phenomenal, too!